bruce-hill/tomo/examples/random/README.md

 # Random Number Generators (RNG)

-Tomo comes with an `RNG` type (Random Number Generator).
+This library provides an `RNG` type (Random Number Generator).
 This type represents a self-contained piece of data that encapsulates the state of a relatively fast and relatively secure pseudo-random number generator.
 The current implementation is based on the [ChaCha20 stream cipher,](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) inspired by [`arc4random` in OpenBSD.](https://man.openbsd.org/arc4random.3)